Ludovic Kennedy: Politics and campaigns

-In 1958, Kennedy stood for election to Parliament as the Liberal candidate in the Rochdale by-election called after the death of the sitting Conservative MP, Wentworth Schofield in December 1957.
+In 1958, Kennedy stood for election to Parliament as the Liberal candidate in the Rochdale by-election called after the death of the sitting Conservative MP, Wentworth Schofield, in December 1957.
 He lost to the Labour candidate, Jack McCann, but achieved an increase in the Liberal vote, pushing the Conservatives into third place.
-The Rochdale contest was the first British by-election to receive live television coverage (locally, by Granada Television).
+The Rochdale contest was covered by Granada Television, the first British by-election to receive live television coverage.
 He stood for Rochdale at the 1959 general election, with a vote share increased from the by-election, but again came second to Labour.

 In addition to his writing and campaigning on miscarriages of justice, Kennedy campaigned on a number of other issues.

-A lifelong atheist, he published All in the Mind: A Farewell To God in 1999, in which he discussed his philosophical objections to religion, and the ills he felt had come from Christianity.
+A lifelong atheist, he published All in the Mind: A Farewell to God in 1999, in which he discussed his philosophical objections to religion, and the ills he felt had come from Christianity.
 He was a Distinguished Supporter of the British Humanist Association, he contributed to New Humanist magazine, he was an Honorary Associate of the National Secular Society and a Distinguished Supporter of the Humanist Society Scotland.

 He was also an advocate of the legalisation of assisted suicide, and was a co-founder and former chair of the Voluntary Euthanasia Society.
 His book, Euthanasia: The Case for the Good Death, was published in 1990.

-Kennedy resigned from the Liberal Democrats in 2001, citing the incompatibility of his pro-voluntary euthanasia views with those of the then Liberal Democrat leader Charles Kennedy (no relation), who was a Roman Catholic.
+Kennedy resigned from the Liberal Democrats in 2001, citing the incompatibility of his pro-voluntary euthanasia views with those of the Liberal Democrat leader Charles Kennedy (not a close relation), who was a Roman Catholic.
 He then stood as an independent on a platform of legalising voluntary euthanasia in the 2001 general election for the Wiltshire constituency of Devizes.
 He won 2 per cent of the vote and subsequently rejoined the Liberal Democrats.

 Personal life

 In February 1950 he married the dancer and actress Moira Shearer in the Chapel Royal, Hampton Court Palace.
 He later remembered their meeting in 1949, when he was reluctantly persuaded by a friend to accept a complimentary ticket to a fancy dress ball held at the Lyceum ballroom in London.
-Shearer – who had recently become famous for her role in The Red Shoes – was presenting the prizes at the occasion, and Kennedy later recalled that "I felt a tremor run through me when I caught sight of her.
-She looked even lovelier than in the film."
+Shearer, who had recently become famous for her role in The Red Shoes, was presenting the prizes at the occasion.
+Kennedy later recalled that "I felt a tremor run through me when I caught sight of her.
+She looked even lovelier than in the film".
 Summoning up his courage, he approached the 23-year-old dancer and asked her to dance.
 She would be delighted, she told him, only "I don't dance very well."
 She was not, Kennedy revealed, a competent ballroom dancer.
-The couple had one son and three daughters (Alastair, Ailsa, Rachel and Fiona) from a 56-year marriage that ended with her death on 31 January 2006 at the age of 80.
+The couple had one son and three daughters from their marriage that ended with her death on 31 January 2006 at the age of 80.
+Kennedy died of pneumonia in a nursing home in Salisbury, Wiltshire, on 18 October 2009, aged 89.